joshuauyi/formidate/README.md

         .minLength(8)
         .custom((value, values, controlName) => {
           if (value === values.username) {
-            return "^the username and password cannot be thesame";
+            return '^the username and password cannot be thesame';
           }
           return null;
         }),